jie-tan/HoPhage/README.md

 	mkdir output_example
 	python predict.py -q examples/phage_frag.fna -c examples/phage_cds.fna -o output_example -w 0.5 -g examples/candidate_host_genera.csv --all

-If you configure the operating environment yourself and use HoP, you need to download and install Prodigal before you predicting by HoP.
+If you configure the operating environment yourself and use HoPhage, you need to download and install Prodigal before you predicting by HoPhage.
 After you obtain the gene annotation file of all query phage fragments, you can run the last two lines in the code above.

-It is worth noting that when you run HoP in an environment configured by yourself, you can specify files in any path on your machine as input or output prediction results to any folder.
-But when you use Docker to run HoP, you need to copy the input file to the container.
+It is worth noting that when you run HoPhage in an environment configured by yourself, you can specify files in any path on your machine as input or output prediction results to any folder.
+But when you use Docker to run HoPhage, you need to copy the input file to the container.

 	docker cp local_path container_ID:/container_path